An Intuitive Tutorial to Gaussian Process Regression

-Next, we randomly selected 10 points in vector $x_1$ and $x_2$ respectively and connected these 10 points in order by lines as shown in Fig. \ref{FIG:4}(a).
+Next, we selected 10 points randomly in vector $x_1$ and $x_2$ respectively and connected these points in order with lines as shown in Fig. \ref{FIG:4}(a).
 These connected lines look like linear functions spanning within the $[0, 1]$ domain.
-We can use these functions to make predictions for regression tasks if the new data points are on (or close enough to) these linear lines.
-However, in most cases, the assumption that new data points are always on the connected linear functions is not held.
-If we plot more random generated uni-variate Gaussian vectors, for example, 20 vectors $x_1, x_2, \ldots, x_{20}$ in $[0, 1]$, and connect 10 random selected sample points of each vector as lines, we get 10 lines that look more like functions within $[0, 1]$ shown in Fig. \ref{FIG:4}(b).
-We still cannot use these lines to make predictions for regression tasks because they are too noisy.
+We can use these functions to make predictions for regression tasks if the new data points are on (or proximate to) these linear lines.
+However, the assumption that new data points will consistently lie on these linear functions often does not hold.
+If we plot more random generated uni-variate Gaussian vectors, say 20 vectors like $x_1, x_2, \ldots, x_{20}$ within $[0, 1]$ interval, and connecting 10 randomly selected sample points of each vector as lines, we get 10 lines that look more like functions within $[0, 1]$ shown in Fig. \ref{FIG:4}(b).
+Yet, we still cannot use these lines to make predictions for regression tasks because they are too noisy.
 These functions must be smoother, meaning input points that are close to each other should have similar output values.
-The``functions'' generated by connecting independent Gaussian vector points are not smooth enough for regression tasks, we need these independent Gaussian correlated to each other as a joint Gaussian distribution.
-The joint Gaussian distribution is described by the multivariate normal distribution theory.
+These ``functions'' generated by connecting points from independent Gaussian vectors lack the required smoothness for regression tasks.
+Therefore, it is necessary to correlate these independent Gaussians, forming a joint Gaussian distribution, as described by the theory of multivariate normal distribution.